Marginalized to Empowered:

 Director of Student Success

-Faculty in Human Development and Family Sciences and
+Assistant Professor in Human Development and Family Sciences and

-A current college student living in recovery
+A current college student thriving in recovery

 Dr. Dan McDevitt (he/him/his) is the Director of Student Success at Saint Joseph's University in Philadelphia, PA.
 His office assists undergraduate day students in order to help them overcome obstacles on their path to graduation.
 Dan will provide information related to how Saint Joseph's University identifies and supports struggling students, as well as share success stories from his experience in the field.